Europa Universalis IV: Spin-offs

 In May 2018, at their PDXCon convention, Paradox announced that board games were being developed based upon four of their franchises, stating that they were on a "mission to expand the IP".
-The Europa Universalis game (eventually named Europa Universalis: the Price of Power) was designed by Eivind Vetlesen of Aegir Games and has a solo mode by David Turczi.
+The Europa Universalis game (eventually named Europa Universalis: The Price of Power) was designed by Eivind Vetlesen of Aegir Games and has a solo mode by David Turczi.
 Jonathan Bolding of PC Gamer described a preview version as "something between a high player count Twilight Imperium and A Game of Thrones with a dash of Napoleon in Europe".

-No release date has been specified, but the game is expected to release in mid to late 2022.
+Sequel

+On 8 May 2025, the sequel, Europa Universalis V, was announced by Paradox.